 - Babolat Pure Drive Lite

 All three of these rackets play and feel exactly like their ‘more traditional’ counterparts.
-You can view a side-by-side comparison of the features and technical specifications here.
+Read on for our review.

 Ease of use